-- 1 cup brown sugar packed, dark or light
+- 1 cup brown sugar packed, light or dark

-- 1 stick unsalted butter cut into cubes
+- ½ cup unsalted butter cut into cubes

 - ½ cup heavy whipping cream

 - Place all of the ingredients into a saucepan.
 Bring the mixture to a boil, stirring constantly.
-Boil for approximately one to two minutes, until mixture is thickened.
+Boil for approximately one to two minutes until the mixture is thickened.

 - Remove from the heat.
 Allow the sauce to cool slightly before using.

-- After caramel has cooled completely, store in an airtight container in the refrigerator for up to 2 weeks.
+- After the caramel has cooled completely, store it in an airtight container in the refrigerator for up to 2 weeks.